centreon/centreon-documentation/en/graph-views/install-ha.md

 #### Authenticating to the cluster's members

-For the sake of simplicity, the `hacluster` user will be assigned the same password on both map nodes **and `@QDEVICE_NAME@`**.
+For the sake of simplicity, the `hacluster` user will be assigned the same password on both Centreon-Map nodes **and `@QDEVICE_NAME@`**.

 ```bash
 passwd hacluster
 ```

-Now that both of the map nodes **and** the *quorum device* server are sharing the same password, you will run this command **only on one of the map nodes** in order to authenticate on all the hosts taking part in the cluster.
+Now that both of the Centreon-Map nodes **and** the *quorum device* server are sharing the same password, you will run this command **only on one of the Centreon-Map nodes** in order to authenticate on all the hosts taking part in the cluster.

 ```bash
 pcs cluster auth \